blacksails/mysql_backup/README.md

 3. Run the script as root

         sudo -s
-        ruby mysql_backup.rb
+        ./mysql_backup.rb

-4. Optionally see available commands with `ruby mysql_backup.rb -h`
+4. Optionally see available commands with `./mysql_backup.rb -h`

 ## Cron Job
 The timing of the cron job can be changed from within the file `config/schedule.rb`.
-After modification be sure to run `ruby mysql_backup.rb -c` which updates the information in the crontab.
+After modification be sure to run `./mysql_backup.rb -c` which updates the information in the crontab.

 ## TODO
 This section is for ideas to improve the script